spaceofmiah/practical-route-to-alchemy/README.md

 #### Application setup

-The only setup needed here, is to prefill [application database](#creating-application-database) values within as environment variables.
+Aside to prefill [application database](#creating-application-database) values as environment variables, you'll also install the needed dependencies.

+**Prefill Application Database Values**

 The root directory has a `config.ini.tpl` which is a template of how the required environment variables.
 Rename this file to `config.ini` and fill the values ( those with _xxxx_ ) accordingly.
 If you've followed the setup in this guide, your configuration should be

 ```ini
 [database]